arthuro555/gdevelop-server/README.md

 # gdevelop-server
-Build with yarn, and execute using node main.js.
+Build with yarn, and execute using node main.ts.